epicalyx/100-days-of-ML-code-/LOG.md

 **Thoughts** : A complex model like neural network is explained in a simplified manner in this book.
 Great for beginners!

+## Day 36 , October 31 , 2018

+**Today's Progress** : Continued with linear algebra and studied data structures today.

+**Thoughts** : Maths and data structures are very important for better understanding of ML concepts.